grafana/mimir/docs/sources/tools/mimirtool/_index.md

 ## Configuration options

-For Mimirtools to interact with Grafana Mimir, Grafana Enterprise Metrics, Prometheus, or a Grafana instance, set the following environment variables or CLI flags.
+For Mimirtools to interact with Grafana Mimir, Grafana Enterprise Metrics, Prometheus, or Grafana, set the following environment variables or CLI flags.

 | Environment variable | Flag        | Description                                                                                                                                                                                      |
 | -------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |